vmware/powershell-module-for-vmware-cloud-foundation-logging-management/docs/documentation/functions/Invoke-LoggingConfigReport.md

 ### -workloadDomain

-Switch to run the report for a specific workload domain.
+Switch to run the report for a specified workload domain.

 ```yaml
 Type: String